ShineGoo/OMOOC2py/draft/ScrapeSERP.md

 If we input url: http://search.aol.com/aol/search?s_chn=prt_main5&v_t=comsearch&page=2&q=%22Editorial+Reviews%22+%22Gary+Klein%22+%22Books%22+site%3Aamazon.com&s_it=topsearchbox.search&oreq=915eda57a04c423ab462f6b0a41cbb94 into the address bar of the browser, the search result returned by the browser looks like this:
 ![screenshot](/screenshots/aol_search_result_0.png)
-Note that this url no longer works, even in a bowser.
-See section "3. search URL changes from time to time"
+Note that this url does not work all the time, even in a bowser.
+See code '1sTry/amazon/scrapingAmazonURL_AOL_ver1.py' in my repository, function formURL() should be adjusted when search url formatting changes.

 #now with this url in hand, try to scrape this webpage like an ordinary page:
 I use the code below: